-I make my own palettes using old or cracked powered makeup.
+I make my own palettes using old or cracked powdered makeup.
 Lots of times I include some sort of powdered foundation in the palette so I can use it as a concealer.

 If I am not using a palette that has a concealer, I’ll throw a pinch of face powder in a small pill envelope.
 These envelopes are great for small amounts of anything, like earrings.